JRThompson0/SQLHomework/README2.md

 Returns all rows from one table, matched with all rows from the other table.
 Will give a tableSize1*tableSize2 sized table, so often big.

+##### Self Join

+Joins a table to itself-must be aliased.
+Good for when there's a hierarchy defined inside of the table.